 However, if you note that the plant had already been affected by this condition, try treating it using an organic fungicide.

-Mistake #8 – Tomato Plant Problems Caused By Over Fertilizing
+Mistake #8 – Tomato Plant Care Problems Caused By Over Fertilizing

 If you use fertilizer too frequently, it will build up in the soil causing some serious issues to the plant.
 For instance, applying fertilizer with nitrogen is important for a healthy tomato plant.

-However, excess nitrogen causes the plants to put more energy into the growing leaves than growing the tomatoes.
+However, excess nitrogen causes the plants to put more energy into the growing leaves than growing tomatoes (fruit).

-To prevent these issues, make sure that you use fertilizers designed for use on tomatoes or opt for natural compost.
+To prevent these issues, make sure that you use the best fertilizer for tomatoes or opt for natural compost.

-When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including blossom-end rot.
-Here are the tips to help you in watering the plants properly.
+When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including calcium deficiency causing blossom end rot.
+Here are the tips to help you with watering the plants properly.

-· Develop a consistent watering schedule (soaker hoses), also consider deep watering tomatoes.
-When growing tomato plants should dry out a little bit so they should not lie in a pool of water, but be sure that the plants have enough water to sustain them.
+- Develop a consistent watering schedule (soaker hoses), also consider deep watering tomatoes.
+When growing tomato plants should dry out a little bit so they do not sit in a pool of water, but be sure that the plants have enough water to sustain them.

 Mistake #10 – Thinking that Starting an Upside Down Tomato Garden is as Simple as Planting and Hanging the Containers

 If you plan to grow tomatoes upside down, you need these tips to do it correctly.

 First, select the right tomato variety to plant.
 If you choose a large variety and it grows first, you are likely to have many problems.

-With limited soil space in the container, large plants will not get enough nutrients to sustain them.
+With limited soil space in container gardening, large plants will not get enough nutrients to sustain them.

-You should also avoid hanging the container after planting the seedling.
+You should also avoid hanging tomatoes in containers right after planting the seedling.
 If you hang tomatoes without allowing them to develop some roots, the plant usually dies.

 You also need a strong hook to support the container in place.

-These tips are useful in ensure you grow big, healthy, and fresh crop in a limited space.
+These tips are useful to ensure you grow big, healthy, and fresh crop in a limited space.
 Plus reduce growth cracks on your tomatoes.

-Although they will not help solve all the problems in your garden, they are great when you want to grow healthy plants throughout the summer season.
+Although they will not help solve all the problems in your garden, they are great when you want to grow healthy plants throughout the spring and summer growing season.

-Remember a good garden takes a considerable amount of time, effort, and preventive measure for it to produce maximally.
+Remember a good garden takes a considerable amount of time, effort, and preventive measures for it to produce maximally.